 Back to all News

 Sea trials can certainly place very specific demands on communications services but, because of the close collaboration between all the different parties involved, the end result has been that of a flexible, visible and high-quality provision that has performed extremely well.

-“At Space Norway, we are thrilled to support AST on such missions, as they require the high performance we are able to offer, as well as speed and responsiveness in our service provisioning,” noted Jan Hetland, Director, Data Services, Satcom at Space Norway.
+“At Telenor Satellite, we are thrilled to support AST on such missions, as they require the high performance we are able to offer, as well as speed and responsiveness in our service provisioning.
+We love the challenges that arise from systems’ testing and look forward to our next ‘shakedown cruise.”

+Back to all News